GfSE/SAF-Specification/stereotypes.md

 ### Documentation
 <html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#Logical-User'>Logical User</A><BR>Logical User: The Logical User is the representation for a human in the Logical Domain, outside the SOI scope, interacting with the SOI.<BR></html>

+## SAF_O1_OCD

+### Icon
+*none*

+### Documentation
+The Operational Context Definition Viewpoint provides the operational contexts and the involved operational performers necessary to support a specific set of operational capabilities.

+A block definition diagram (BDD) featuring the identified Operational Performers playing a role in the Operational Context being addressed.

+## SAF_O1_OCE

+### Icon
+*none*

+### Documentation
+The Operational Context Exchange Viewpoint provides the operational exchange of systems, personnel, information, material, energy, etc. between operational performers.

+An internal block diagram (IBD) - associated to the operational context - featuring the interconnected operational performers in their respective operational role, and the operational item exchange per operational connection.
+A tabular format listing [tbd].

+## SAF_O1_OSY

+### Icon
+*none*

+### Documentation
+The Operational Story Viewpoint
+* captures operational stories and their relation to operational performers, thus enables storytelling
+* illustrates the operational background from the Stakeholder perspective
+* serves as starting point to identify Stakeholders and/or context elements
+* fosters the communication among different Stakeholders

+A use case diagram featuring model elements representing operational stories, and operational performers involved in the mission.
+Note: Illustrations, drawings, sketches, etc., and/or descriptions in free text may provide a comprehensive understanding of the operational mission.

+## SAF_O2_OCY

+### Icon
+*none*

+### Documentation
+The Operational Capability Viewpoint defines a taxonomy of Capabilities from a Stakeholderâs perspective including composition, specialization, and dependency relationships between Operational Capabilities.

+A block definition diagram (BDD) featuring Operational Capabilities, their composition, specialization, and dependency relationships.

+## SAF_O2_ODK

+### Icon
+*none*

+### Documentation
+The Operational Domain Item Kind Viewpoint captures enterprise wide concepts and collects type definitions for any exchanged item of the Operational Domain.
+Its purpose is to define these item types and their relationships.

+A block definition diagram (BDD) featuring Operational Domain Item Kinds and their relationships.
+A Table featuring Operational Domain Item Kinds, their relationships and their Documentation

+## SAF_O2_OPR

+### Icon
+*none*

+### Documentation
+The Operational Performer Viewpoint represents the taxonomy of the identified Operational Performers, if existing and relevant for the understanding of the operation of the intended solution.

+A block definition diagram (BDD) featuring Operational Performers. and their relations in terms of decomposition or generalization at a level of detail required for problem understanding and analysis.
+Note: Identified Stakeholders are related to Operational Performers if appropriate.

+## SAF_O2_STI

+### Icon
+*none*

+### Documentation
+The Stakeholder Identification Viewpoint of the operational domain strives to identify Stakeholders, whose needs shall be considered during the operation of the intended solution and the execution of the operational processes to support the identified operational capabilities.
+A Stakeholder identification is distinguishing which parties are classified as Stakeholders in a project, either because they can influence the project or because they are directly affected by the result.
+A Stakeholder analysis is a process of analyzing individuals, teams, or organizations throughout the project life cycle, grouping them according to their levels of participation, interest, and influence in the project, and determining how best to involve and communicate with each of these Stakeholder groups throughout.
+During the realization of the Intended Solution additional Stakeholders shall be identified having additional needs and requirements, e.g., regarding production of system elements or certain technologies.

+A block definition diagram (BDD) depicting the identified, analysed, and classified Stakeholders and their relations to the Intended Solution.

+## SAF_O3_OPR

+### Icon
+*none*

+### Documentation
+The Operational Process Viewpoint describes the Operational Processes related to a specific Operational Story, the sequence of execution, and their Operational Exchanges, including information, materials, natural resources, etc. The assignment of Operational Processes to Operational Performers is captured.

+An activity diagram featuring the ordered execution of Operational Process Actions.
+Operational Processes may be linked in terms of control flow and/or data flow visualizing the Operational Exchanges needed.
+Note: Operational Process Actions are assigned to Operational Roles and therefore in a more general manner to Operational Performers.

+## SAF_O4_OIA

+### Icon
+*none*

+### Documentation
+The Operational Interaction Viewpoint describes single threads of interaction between Operational Performers in an Operational Context on an operational domain level.
+Note: The Operational Interaction Viewpoint may refine an Operational Story.

+A sequence diagram featuring the flow of control between Operational Performers of an Operational Context to achieve one outcome of an Operational Story.
+Note: This diagram depicts the sending and receiving of messages between the interacting entities called lifelines where time is represented along the vertical axis.
+The lifelines representatives are part properties typed by Operational Performers.

+## SAF_O6_STR

+### Icon
+*none*

+### Documentation
+The Stakeholder Requirement Viewpoint specifies all properties that the intended solution shall possess or expose from the perspective of the Stakeholders.
+The Stakeholder Requirement Viewpoint determines capabilities, functions, non-functional properties, and constraints.

+A tabular format lisiting
+* unique requirement ID, text, and attributes,
+* traceability reference to justifying model artefacts.
+Note: Stakeholder Requirements are to be structured in a way that the Stakeholder behind the Requirement is identifiable.
+When appropriate, the relationships between identified Stakeholder Requirements are and the justifying model artefacts, Operational Story, Operational Capability, Operational Performer, Operational Process, and Operational Exchange are presented.
+* "One Requirement Package for each Stakeholder" is a best-practice modeling rule.
+A package contains the Requirements specific for one Stakeholder.
+* Even if different Stakeholders may have intersecting interests and / or concerns resulting in a similar set of Requirements, each Stakeholder shall have its own set managed in a dedicated Requirement Package.
+Requirements must not be shared due to their different life cycles.
+Resolving duplications and conflicts is subject of the requirement analysis resulting in an agreed and consolidated set of System Requirements.

+## SAF_O8_OCM

+### Icon
+*none*

+### Documentation
+The Operational Capability Mapping Viewpoint describes the relationships of Operational Capabilities.
+The reasoning for Operational Capabilities as support for Operational Stories and the contribution of Operational Processes to Capabilities are described.
+Operational Capabilities encoded in Stakeholder Requirements are identified.

+A tabular format listing the relationships of Operational Capabilities to Stakeholder Requirements, Operational Stories, and Operational Process Activities.

+## SAF_O8_OPM

+### Icon
+*none*

+### Documentation
+The Operational Process Mapping Viewpoint describes the relationships of Operational Processes.
+The reasoning for Operational Processes from Operational Stories and their contribution to Capabilities is described.
+The assignment of Operational Processes to Operational Performers is captured.

+A tabular format listing the relationships of Operational Process Activities to Operational Capabilities, Operational Stories, and Operational Performers.

 ## SAF_OperationalCapability